Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Introduction

-Given the significant impact of data heterogeneity, noisy channels, and communication topologies on the generalization of models, this paper develops information-theoretic generalization bounds for both CFL and DFL scenarios of FEEL.
-To tackle these effects, we present a novel method called Federated Global Mutual Information Reduction (FedGMIR) to improve the performance of models via implicitly reducing generalization bounds.
-Numerical results validate our theoretical results and verify the effectiveness of the proposed method.
+Given the combined impact of data heterogeneity, noisy channels, and communication topologies on the generalization of models, this paper develops information-theoretic generalization bounds for both CFL and DFL scenarios of FEEL and reveals the trade-offs between the generalization of DFL and the communication cost of D2D networks.
+To tackle these effects, we present a method called Federated Global Mutual Information Reduction (FedGMIR) to improve the generalization performance of models.
+Numerical results validate our theoretical results and verify the effectiveness of our methods.